luungoc2005/ani-vscode/README.md

 # Build
 - From this folder: `npm install` then `npm run build`.
+- Optional: `npm run typecheck` to run the TypeScript compiler without emitting files.

+# Package
+- Ensure dependencies are installed, then run `npm run package` to create a `.vsix` artifact using `vsce` in the project root.

 # Debugging
 - Open the project in VSCode, Run > Start Debugging